 Editorials are short, invited opinions from the author that discuss an issue of immediate importance to the community.
 Editorials should have fewer than 1000 words total, no abstract, a minimal number of references (definitely no more than 5), and no figures or tables (although they do have a photograph of the author as an illustration).

-Original Research Articles are the most common type of journal manuscripts.
+Original Articles are the most common type of journal manuscripts.
 The structure of research article preferred by IJEHSR includes title, Structured Abstract (including background, methodology, results, and conclusion), Introduction, Keywords, Methods, Results, Discussion, Conclusion, Conflicts of interests, Acknowledgment, Funding Source & Reference section. (for specific study designs see also CONSORT, STROBE, MOOSE, STARD)

 Short Communications may focus on a particular aspect of a problem or a new finding that is expected to have a significant impact.
 Short Communications are limited to 2500 words.
 The paper should contain Structured Abstract (including background, methodology, results, and conclusion), Keywords, Introduction, Methods, Results, Discussion, Conclusion, Conflicts of interests, Acknowledgment, Funding Source & Reference section.
 The manuscript should contain no more than 6 figures or tables, combined.
 The abstract is limited to 100 words.
 Short Communications will appear at the end of the topical sections in the journal table of contents.